radish-es/casebook-property/content/cases/stuartburn.md

 reporter: 2001 MBQB 94 (CanLII)
 year: 2001
 facts: The Municipality of Stuartburn sought to disqualify Kiansky from holding office because an elector must be the owner of land in the area.
 Kiansky had recently sold a property, but held a remainder fee simple interest in another estate.
-issue: Whether Kiansky's property interest amounts to land ownership
+issue: Whether Kiansky's property interest amounts to land ownership.
-held: For defendant;
+held: For defendant.
 Kiansky's property ownership fits the terms of the act because the language is that of a freehold estate, which encompasses Kiansy's interest.
 Kiansky's interest is a present right that co-exists with the life estate.
 public: true
 sources:
   - source_name: CanLII